WOMAN OF STEEL IS MAY 21st!!

 TIMING CHIPS, BODY MARKING, AND AFFIXING YOUR BIKE AND BIB NUMBERS

 Volunteers will be there bright and early to get your body marked with your race number.
 Listen for those enthusiastic people calling out for body marking and head on over to get it done.
 Your race number will be marked on your left arm.

 You have two bike numbers.
 The small one is for the front of your helmet.
 The larger rectangular one is for your bike.

 You must attach the bike number provided in your race packet to your bike.
 The bike numbers have adhesive on the back that will not harm the paint on your bike frame.
 Failure to securely attach the number will result in a USAT time penalty.

 You DO NOT need to wear your bib number during the swim or bike.
-However, it MUST be worn during the run.
+However, it MUST be worn during the run, facing forward (not sidways, not backward).
 Safety pins will be provided at packet pickup.